Skip to main content

 Netflix

 That idea is reinforced in the film’s dual casting, with Goth playing both Victor’s mother Claire and his romantic interest Elizabeth, something that in turn inspired Hawley to incorporate a color story in the film.
 At the beginning of the film, we see Claire in head-to-toe red with a billowing veil shortly before she is laid to rest with her face encircled in an arresting rose-carved coffin lid.
-The color becomes a symbolic thread throughout the movie, with an adult Victor going on to adopt the crimson shade in his choice of glove and neckerchief, and Elizabeth herself appearing in an all-red look when Victor confesses his feelings for her (her bonnet lined with blooming rosettes becomes a haunting nod to Claire)—all before Hawley brings the palette back to its origins when, as Elizabeth lies dying in the tragic penultimate act, blood blooms over her ghostly white wedding dress until she is enshrouded in the arterial shade.
+The color becomes a symbolic thread throughout the movie, with Victor going on to adopt the crimson shade in his choice of glove and neckerchief, and Elizabeth herself appearing in an all-red look when Victor confesses his feelings for her (her bonnet lined with blooming rosettes becomes a haunting nod to Claire)—all before Hawley brings the palette back to its origins when, as Elizabeth lies dying in the tragic penultimate act, blood blooms over her ghostly white wedding dress until she is enshrouded in the arterial shade.

 Completing the unified artistic vision is Tamara Deverell, the film’s production designer, who shares her Academy Award win with set decorator Shane Vieau.
-Together they incorporated the color palette, visual motifs, and textures of the film's vibrant 1850s world.
-And like Hill and Hawley, Deverell—who has worked with del Toro since his English-language debut, “Mimic,” in 1996—instantly understood del Toro’s vision.
-Across the 112 locations in Scotland, England, and Toronto, not a single thing was shot against a green screen.
+Together, they fleshed out the texture and terrain of the film's vibrant 1850s world.
+Deverell—who has worked with del Toro since his English-language debut, Mimic,” in 1996—said she and del Toro "communicate through drawings and references; it’s a shared visual language that makes collaboration fluid and instinctive."

 Oscar Isaac in "Frankenstein".